geraldmc/bioinformatics_prompts/README.md

 ## Acknowledgements

-- Partly inspired by the paper "Empowering beginners in bioinformatics with ChatGPT" by Evelyn Shue et al.
+- Partly inspired by the paper "Empowering beginners in bioinformatics with ChatGPT" by Evelyn Shue et al. (2023)
 - Based on the OPTIMAL model (Optimization of Prompts Through Iterative Mentoring and Assessment with an LLM chatbot)
-- Currently uses Anthropic's Claude API for advanced AI interactions.
-Other models planned for the future.
+- Uses Anthropic's Claude API for advanced AI interactions